OTTAWA, Aug. 15, 2018 /CNW/ - The Prime Minister, Justin Trudeau, today issued the following statement on National Acadian Day:

-"On behalf of the Government of Canada, Sophie and I invite all Canadians to learn more about the Acadia of past and present, and wish all those celebrating today a happy and memorable National Acadian Day."
+"On behalf of the Government of Canada, Sophie and I wish all Acadians – from coast to coast to coast and around the world – a happy National Acadian Day."

 This document is also available at http://pm.gc.ca